payu-india/CMS-Chatbot/reference/Collect Payment/_payment_server_to_server/index.md

       slug: server-to-server-integration
       title: Server-to-Server
 ---
-This part of the document includes the API Reference for the following with "Try It" using S2S Integration:
+This part of the document includes the API Reference for the following with "Try It" using various flows:

 * [Classic Integration](https://docs.payu.in/v2/reference/cards-classic-integration)
 * [Cards Direct Authorization Flow](https://docs.payu.in/v2/reference/cards-direct-authorization-flow-s2s-v2-_payment)